• Mental Health

 Due to issues with privacy and consent to treatment, a person cannot simply sign a loved one up for mental health care.
 A great strategy is to compile a list of available service providers who treat double depression as well as the types of care they provide.
 You can also offer to attend appointments with your loved one or to provide transportation as needed, since the commute to and from services can present challenges.

-Perhaps most of all, when talking about depression, a loved one can help by gently and consistently noting the potential benefits of professional treatments and the risks of not taking advantage of treatment.
+Perhaps most of all, a loved one can help by planning things to say to someone who is depressed, gently and consistently noting the potential benefits of professional treatments and the risks of not taking advantage of treatment.

 When people have MDD only, about 40% will see improvement in three months while 80% will see improvement within one year.
 Unfortunately, with the addition of PDD, people with double depression are much less likely to see their symptoms resolve in a short amount of time.2 Instead, people with double depression typically see a need for long-term therapy as a way to manage symptoms.